 Marriott Rewards Premier Plus Credit Card

 Chase is launching the Marriott Rewards Premier Plus Credit Card on May 3, 2018.
-More details will be released in the coming weeks but we do know it will come with these benefits:
+You may:

 - Earn six Marriott Rewards points per $1 at participating hotels